OpenOverlayRouter/blockchain-mapping-system/README.md

 ## Known vulnerabilities (to be fixed)
 - DKG and BLS shares are not signed when transmitted to peers
 - Conversion of blockcahin addresses to DKG and BLS ids may produce collisions
-- Non-DKG members cannot authenticate the new DKG group key
+- Non-DKG members cannot authenticate the new DKG group key (possible solution: 1-Keep the old keys being used for BLS (the blockchain keeps running) 2-Meanwhile, elect new DKG group, create new keys 3-Use the old group key to sign the new (i.e. previous memebers authenticat the new... it's not enough))